(See also Overview of Nephrotic Syndrome.)

 Immunosuppressants should be considered only for patients with symptomatic idiopathic nephrotic syndrome and for those most at risk of progressive disease.
 However, there is no strong evidence that adults with nephrotic syndrome benefit long-term from immunosuppressive therapy.
 Older and chronically ill patients are at greater risk of infectious complications due to immunosuppressants.

 No consensus protocol exists, but historically, a common regimen included corticosteroids, followed by chlorambucil.
 However, this regimen is not often used currently (see the Cochrane abstract review Immunosuppressive treatment for idiopathic membranous nephropathy in adults with nephrotic syndrome).
 There is no strong evidence that adults with nephrotic syndrome have a long-term benefit from treatment with immunosuppressive drugs.
 Most experts favor use of combinations of cyclophosphamide and corticosteroids because of their better safety profile.
+More recent evidence has suggested a benefit in using rituximab (1).

 Initial manifestations are typically those of nephrotic syndrome (eg, edema, nephrotic-range proteinuria, occasionally microscopic hematuria and hypertension).